Matryoshka (diamond): Double diamond

 Due to its features, the stone resembles a traditional Russian Matryoshka doll.
 Experts who studied the find claimed that this was the first such diamond in the history of world diamond mining until October 2019.
 The maximum size of the diamond is 4.8 × 4.9 × 2.8 mm.
-The volume of the internal cavity is 6 mm³.
-The internal crystal volume is 1.6 mm³ with an estimated weight of 0.02 carats (0.004 grams).
+The volume of the internal cavity is 6 mm^{3}.
+The internal crystal volume is 1.6 mm^{3} with an estimated weight of 0.02 carats (0.004 grams).
 The inner diamond has a flat shape, its size is 1.9 × 2.1 × 0.6 mm.

 The diamond was discovered during the sorting process by the specialists of the Yakut Diamond Trading Company (YDTC).
 Specialists handed it over to the Research and Development Geological Enterprise of Alrosa.
 At the Enterprise, diamond was studied by a complex of methods, including Raman spectroscopy and infrared spectroscopy, as well as X-ray microtomography.
 As a result of the research, it was concluded that the inner diamond appeared before the external diamond.
 How an external diamond formed is not entirely clear.
 Two hypotheses are proposed to explain the formation of an external diamond.
 Alrosa plans to send the Matryoshka diamond to the Gemological Institute of America for further analysis.